 10. Google Cloud Data Catalog

 Google Cloud Data Catalog is a fully managed data discovery and metadata management service that works across cloud and on-premises data sources.
-Its UI is designed to enable both data professionals and business users to search a catalog through natural language queries and tag data at scale.
-The tool has built-in integrations with Google's BigQuery, Pub/Sub and Cloud Storage data services; it's also integrated with the company's Identity and Access Management and Cloud Data Loss Prevention services to support data security and compliance management as part of data governance initiatives.
+It's designed to enable both data professionals and business users to search a catalog through natural language queries and tag data at scale.
+The tool has built-in integrations with Google's BigQuery, Pub/Sub, Dataproc Metastore and Cloud Storage data services.
+It's also integrated with the company's IAM and Cloud Data Loss Prevention services to support data security and compliance management as part of data governance initiatives.

 The data catalog software is provided as a serverless service, which eliminates infrastructure setup and management aspects for users.
-In addition to the UI, it supports cataloging of data assets via custom APIs.
-The tool can store both technical metadata and business metadata, such as tags and templates for them, as well as file set schemas from the Cloud Storage service and custom metadata types.
+It supports cataloging of data assets and access to other functionality via the UI in Google's Dataplex data fabric environment, a CLI and sets of APIs and client libraries.
+The tool can store both technical metadata and business metadata, such as tags and tag templates.
+File set schemas from the Cloud Storage service and custom metadata types can be stored as well.

 The following features are also included in Google Cloud Data Catalog: